-Matabeleland requires an apolitical leadership that will preserve our heritage; more importantly a leadership that will preserve ethnic and cultural diversity, nourish and strengthen communities and the Matabeleland nation.
+Ideally, Matabeleland requires an apolitical leadership that will preserve our heritage; more importantly, a leadership that will represent and preserve ethnic, cultural diversity, nourish and strengthen communities and the Matabeleland nation.

 The revival of the monarchy is among one of the several ideas being mooted in some quarters of the population.
 I respect the history and achievement of our monarchy but I have reservations over the capacity of a revived Nguni monarchy to unify a 21st Matabele nation yet I remain open to a constructive debate about its perceived mandate, its role and the scope of its authority.

 While there is real potential for a king to bring the nation together, there remains real danger of a monarchy widening schisms in an already broken socio-political environment.
 There are communities for whom the history of the building of the Matabeleland nation evokes negative feelings; these communities may not necessarily view a Nguni king favourably.
 Furthermore, the traditional monarchy is a patriarchy that for others represents an unacceptable values system formulated by men for men.
 The role of women is mainly a supportive, and not a leading one.

 We need to work together to formulate a more acceptable and inclusive traditional leadership.
 I thus, suggest a Collective Head of the Nation to be made primarily of the existing chiefs in the region.
 This would be a committee of equals; a Head of Chiefs and a deputy would be selected annually by the chiefs themselves and the role would be rotated annually.